 In terms of construction standards, very few regulations apply to vanities, so a lot of variation exists.
 Still, a few basic guidelines will help create a bathroom that looks good and functions well.
-In general, cabinet-type vanities can be as narrow as 18 inches for a single-bowl model and up to 72 inches or more for a double-bowl vanity.
+In general, cabinet-type vanities can be as narrow as 18 inches wide for a single-bowl model and up to 72 inches wide, or more, for a double-sink or double bathroom vanity.
 Countertop height ranges from 30 to about 36 inches.
 Standard depth is about 21 inches, but that also varies depending on style.

 When choosing a vanity width, consider the commode.
 Vanities are usually located next to a toilet, and the general rule—and often a local code—is to position the toilet so its center is no closer than 15 inches on either side to a wall or vanity.
 Keep this space requirement in mind when selecting a vanity.

 Exceptions apply to bathrooms compliant with the Americans with Disabilities Act (ADA).
-The countertop height on an ADA vanity should be no higher than 34 inches above the floor, and the vanity should feature a roll-under space at least 32 inches wide and 27 inches high (measured from the floor) to allow those in wheelchairs to use the sink.
-For this reason, wall-mounted vanities (see below for more details) are desirable options in ADA bathrooms.
+The countertop height on an ADA vanity should be no taller than 34 inches above the floor, and the vanity should feature a roll-under space at least 27 inches tall (measured from the floor) by 32 inches wide to allow those in wheelchairs to use the sink.
+For this reason, wall-mounted vanities (see below under the Styles heading for more details) are desirable options in ADA bathrooms.

-Most bathroom vanities come with a combination of drawers and cabinets for stowing such items as cleaning supplies and grooming products, thereby minimizing clutter.
-Bear in mind that available storage may be somewhat limited, since the space beneath the sink usually houses the bottom of the bowl and the drainpipes.
+Most bathroom vanities come with a combination of drawers and cabinets for stowing such items as cleaning supplies, grooming products, and other bathroom essentials, thereby minimizing clutter.
+Bear in mind that available storage may be somewhat limited since the space beneath the sink usually houses the bottom of the bowl and the drainpipes.

-For aesthetic appeal, a vanity should complement the bathroom and blend in rather than stand out or become its sole focal point.
+For aesthetic appeal, a vanity is usually chosen to complement the bathroom and blend in rather than stand out or become its sole focal point.
 Style also relates to the amount of storage, available floor space, and overall bathroom design.
 Standard design includes centering a mirror over the vanity and placing vanity lighting above or on either side of the mirror.
 There are several basic styles from which to choose:

 - Wall-mount: Sometimes called floating vanities, wall-mounted models attach to the framing members in the wall and do not touch the floor.
 These offer a clean look, are well suited to ADA bathrooms, and are space-savers in bathrooms where floor space is at a premium.

-- Pedestal Wrap: Pedestal sinks are trendy and give a bathroom a clean look, but they offer no storage space, so some view them as a design mistake.
-Rather than replacing the entire sink, consider a pedestal wrap vanity that fits around the pedestal.
+- Pedestal wrap: Pedestal sinks are trendy and give a bathroom a clean look, but they offer no storage space, so those who value maxing out storage spaces may view them as a missed opportunity.
+Rather than replacing the entire sink, consider a pedestal-wrap vanity that fits around the pedestal.